Coffee morning regulars rally for commemoration ceremony

 Jackie said: "I think it’s absolutely brilliant, there are different activities every time and it is so well organised.
 There are so many veterans here from all different areas of the forces, it’s lovely to see everyone mixing."

 Husband, Ken, who completed his two years of National Service in Germany, added: "I’m always ready to come and always happy I’ve been.
-You get to a certain age and there are not so many things to do socially so this is a brilliant session where you can meet people and talk about your experiences."
+You get to a certain age and there are not so many things to do socially, so this is a brilliant session where you can meet people and talk about your experiences."

 Long-standing attendee Colin Payne, who served as an infantry signaller with the former Royal Leicestershire Regiment, said: "It’s great to meet other veterans and reminisce.
 I’m lucky I do get out and about but for some people these coffee mornings are a real lifeline."